AireshBhat/TensorFlowCheatSheet/README.md

 * **tfdbg** is an interactice debugger that you can run from the terminal that you can attach to a remote tensorflow session.
 * **TensorBoard** is a visual monitoring tool.
 * `tf.logging.set_verosity(tf.logging.INFO)` is used to change the logging output of tensorflow.
 Levels are `DEBUG`, `INFO`,`WARN`,`ERROR`,`FATAL`
-    * 'DEBUG' is most quite
+    * 'DEBUG' is most quiet
     * 'FATAL' is most verbose

 Ex. of `tf.Print()` statement.
 Let us say dividing a/b is causing nan to show up in the matrix.
 Hence we want to see the values of a